Table of Contents

 Function: Inhibiting effect on motor skills

-The basal ganglia are in contact with the cerebral cortex via functional loops.
-This means: Information from specific areas of the cortex are interconnected in the corresponding parts of the basal ganglia and have an backwards effect on them through outgoing efferent nerve pathways.
+The basal ganglia are in contact with cerebral cortex via functional loops.
+This means that information from specific areas of the cortex are interconnected in with the corresponding parts of the basal ganglia and have a backward effect on them through outgoing efferent nerve pathways.

-There is, for example, a functional loop which specifically acts on the muscles of the mouth and the face, another one which controls the motor skills of the eyes, and more complex loops that are related to cognitive performance, motivation and inner drive.
+There is, for example, a functional loop which specifically acts on the muscles of mouth and face, another one which controls the motor skills of the eyes and more complex loops that are related to cognitive performance, motivation and inner drive.
 This is why disorders of the basal ganglia exhibit not only motor-related symptoms but also mental-motivational and demential changes.

 Cerebral Cortex and Motor Control

 According to Brodmann, the cerebral cortex consists of different areas, with area 4 (primary motor cortex) and 6 (secondary motor cortex) forming the motor cortex.
 In each of these two areas, the muscle groups are represented somatotopically.

 The motor cortex is the highest functional level in the hierarchy of motor control.
 It receives information from subordinated regions of the brain, processes them, and acts as “general” giving the ultimate command to execute the movement.
 The following precedes the execution of movement: